shaminchokshi/less-tokens/README.md

 # `lean` is now a tiny fraction of the original file's token count.
 ```

+One caution worth building into your code: if the document has **tables** you need intact, aggressive `compress()` flags (stopword removal, POS-keep) will chew up the cell text and pipe structure.
+Either keep `reduce_document(..., include_tables=False)` if you don't need them, or protect the table with `compress_structured()` (next section).

 ## compress_structured: protect the parts that matter

-Real prompts are rarely just instructions.
-They often carry parts that must survive exactly, like a JSON output schema, or rules that would break if a single word were dropped.
-Compressing those parts the same way you compress the instruction body is dangerous.
+The real prompts your application builds are rarely just instructions.
+They carry parts that must survive exactly — a JSON output schema, an example the model copies, or rules that break if a single word is dropped.
+Compressing those parts the same way you compress the instruction body will quietly corrupt your output contract.

 `compress_structured()` solves this by letting you assign a compression *level* to each part of the prompt: